ScalaWilliam/git-work/README.md

 92% of the messages I receive from recruiters are irrelevant, indicating an ineffective low accuracy [r-selection strategy](https://en.wikipedia.org/wiki/R/K_selection_theory).
 In my experience, interviews are not reflective of the actual work and both sides could easily blow 4 hours of time having an aimless chat.
-Similarly, management and development suffer from anemic requirements that lead to spending time doing the wrong thing.
+Similarly, management and development suffer from anemic requirements that lead to spending time doing the wrong thing and frustrating the workers in particular.

 Combined, this is an enormous waste of time that everyone has to pay for: the investors, workers and consumers.
 What's worse, it's impossible to measure the impact of individual decisions, which leads to further speculation-driven decisions.